 Today was a beautiful fall day with some rare quiet time at my house.
 Such a treat with an extra hour or so to go through a box of mail, papers, and magazines that have set too long and are begging to be sorted.
 They’re full of good articles that I wanted to re-read.

-One of the brochures and an article prompted me to share a couple things I came across.
+One of the brochures and an article I came across prompted me to share a couple things.
 A professional mailer (from a well-know institution) featured four of their 30-ish year old office employees on its cover.
-They were asking for our support and business …one woman, two guys, and a fourth person of uncertain gender identity –whose non-descipt appearance said “missing person”.
+They were asking for our support and business …one woman, two guys, and a fourth person of uncertain identity –whose non-descrip appearance said “missing person”.

 All wore unflattering clothes– mostly poor fitting jeans, sloppy shirts, dirty shoes, unkempt hair, and, well you get the idea.
 I asked myself, “Is what you see, what you get?”.

 My point?…Appearance makes a statement.
 Sadly, their well-intentioned message conveyed the opposite of what they were trying to say.